 While we strongly recommend a minimum 3-5 year hold to realize returns, we understand that “life happens”.
 Should the situation arise where you MUST sell, the best option is to list it on the open market with a local realtor to ensure you are getting the best market value possible.

 The short answer is no. Our business model is built on the premise that your time is valuable, and rather than manage your property, you would rather be doing more important things.
 All of our properties are fully managed on your behalf, and your rent is guaranteed; something that self-management can never achieve.

 Should you or an immediate family member wish to move in, you would need to follow the proper procedures as outlined by the Residential Tenancies Act.
 There are specific forms and notice periods that must be adhered to prior to owner occupation of an owned rental unit.
 For instance, if the tenant has a lease, you cannot remove them during the lease period.
-Further, if they are considered a “grandfathered” tenant (in place prior to condominium conversion), then they have the right to stay until they decide to move out.
-They cannot be removed even for an owner who wishes to occupy the unit.

 There are basically three types of insurance involved.
 The Condominium Corporation insures the buildings, grounds, exterior, mechanicals etc. This is paid for through your condominium maintenance fees.
 We strongly advise but cannot force tenants to obtain personal contents insurance.
 The remaining insurance is “unit owner” insurance which you must have in place on your property.
 This insures the part of the condominium that YOU own, which is from the walls in.
 We have obtained blanket policies at excellent group rates for all of our owner clients for their units.
 This amount is deducted once annually from your rental distribution.